-If the radio controller is in RX when the STX or SFSTXON command strobes are used and MCSM1.CCA\MODE≠00, the TX-if-CCA function will be used.
-Note that for TX-if-CCA function the register TEST1 on Page 225 TEST1 should be set to 0x31.
+If the radio controller is in RX when the STX or SFSTXON command strobes are used and MCSM1.CCA_MODE \neq 00, the TX-if-CCA function will be used.
 If the channel is not clear, the chip will remain in RX.
-For more details on clear channel assessment see Section 13.10.7 on Page 200 for details.
+For more details on clear channel assessment, see Section 13.10.7 on Page 197.